celador/ForceCode/README.md

 ### Open the folder

 Step 2.
-Open the folder you just created when you cloned the repo.
+Open the folder you just created when you cloned the repo in VSCode.

 ### Install the dependencies